Why thousands of Illinois families are choosing Dallas-Fort Worth

 Shorter, Less Extreme Heat Seasons

-• New York summers can be hot and humid, but the most oppressive stretches are often limited to a few weeks at a time.
+• Illinois summers can be hot and humid, but the most oppressive stretches are often limited to a few weeks at a time.

 • Nights more often drift back into the 60s or low 70s, giving you a real break from the day’s heat and making evening walks, outdoor dining, and park time workable.